An arterial stick is the collection of blood from an artery for laboratory testing.

 When the needle is inserted, there may be some discomfort or pain.
 Afterward, there may be some throbbing.

-Blood transports oxygen, food, waste products, and other materials within the body.
-Blood also helps control body temperature, fluids, and the balance of acids and bases.
+Blood transports oxygen, nutrients, waste products, and other materials within the body.
+Blood also helps control body temperature, fluids, and the balance of chemicals.

-Because blood has many functions within the body, tests on the blood or its components may give valuable clues to help health care providers diagnose many medical conditions.
+Because blood has many functions, tests on the blood or its components may give valuable clues to help providers diagnose many medical conditions.

 Blood in the arteries (arterial blood) differs from blood in the veins (venous blood) mainly in its content of dissolved gases.
 Testing arterial blood shows the makeup of the blood before any of its contents are used by the body tissues.